ElsaTam/obsidian-node-masquerade/README.md

 ## Usage

-As opposed to the Extended Graph plugin, the Node Masquerade plugin will always be enabled by default.
+Unlike the Extended Graph plugin, the Node Masquerade plugin will always be enabled by default and settings will be applied dynamically.
 You can toggle it from the command palette in case you want to display back the original names of your nodes.

 ## Features